 Landlords must resolve potential hazards, such as faulty wiring or malfunctioning heating systems.

-However, providing fire extinguishers is less consistent and depends heavily on state and local laws.
+Nevertheless, supplying fire extinguishers is inconsistent and largely reliant on state and local regulations.

 Legal Requirements for Fire Extinguishers